 A flatlay is a still life image that is photographed from above.
 It's perfect to stylishly capture everything from your travel essentials, outfits, beauty products, shopping ideas and so much more.

-1. Decide on a main theme
+1. Decide on the main theme

 If it's a red lipstick I want to show you, I might theme relatable items in the same color or show it together with other products I have in my handbag.